 Indeed, every business owner I know likes Ironman.
 The period from September to Christmas is a slow time for visitors to the island, and since the island keiki are in school, their parents aren’t spending much either.
-It’s just a quiet time, a time punctuated by the two weeks of Ironman when nearly every condo is booked, the restaurants busy, and every business associated with them has more work.
-The room cleaners have work, as do the taxi drivers, car rental agents, food suppliers, street cleaners, store clerks and just about everyone else in town.
+It’s just a quiet time punctuated by the two weeks of Ironman when nearly every condo is booked, the restaurants busy, and every business associated with them has more work.
+The room cleaners have work, as do the taxi drivers, car rental agents, food suppliers, street cleaners, store clerks and everyone else in town.

-Sure, we get it that some people are annoyed by the cyclists riding two and three abreast on the streets, and, yes, it’s a bit hard to get around on the race day.
-But, balance that with impact of having 1,000+ athletes and their supporters in town for at least a week, often longer.
-Also consider that over 3,000 local residents volunteer race day and the effect that has on building a better community and the Ironman Foundation makes very generous grants to many local organizations.
+Sure, we get it that some people are annoyed by the cyclists riding two and three abreast on the streets, and, yes, it’s a bit hard to get around on race day.
+But, balance that with the impact of having 1,000+ athletes and their supporters in town for at least a week, often longer.
+Also, consider that over 3,000 residents volunteer race day and the effect that has on building a better community and the Ironman Foundation makes very generous grants to many local organizations.

-So, the next time you hear someone bad mouthing the Ironman World Championship, consider that there is a huge amount of workers, suppliers, volunteers, non-profits and business owners that disagree.
+So, the next time you hear someone bad-mouthing the Ironman World Championship, consider that there is a huge amount of workers, suppliers, volunteers, non-profits, and business owners that disagree.